binyoon99/chatGPT3.5-fortuneTelling-AI/README.md

 ## Front-Engineering

-Before I begin my development, I’ve used the openAi playground to test its limit.

-In order for AI to give the answers you want, you need to do front engineering.
-Since the current AI acknowlege it’s capability, if you simple ask the AI to tell about `my fortune` it will say the following :
+Before developing the project, the OpenAI playground was used to test its capabilities.
+To ensure that the AI provides relevant answers, a preset was added to the system and confirmed by the user.
+The following code snippet shows an example:

 ![Screenshot 2023-03-27 at 1.25.41 AM.png](assets/Screenshot_2023-03-27_at_1.25.41_AM.png)